alxklso/ISP-cubesat/main-board/README.md

-This is the folder that contains the PyCubed V5 mainboard for the ISP 1U CubeSat mission.
-No modifications have been made to the schematics compared to the original PyCubed V5 mainboard.
+This is the folder that contains the PyCubed V5 mainboard files for the ISP 1U CubeSat mission.
+No modifications have been made to the  original PyCubed V5 mainboard design.

 This folder contains:
 - KiCad project files